 One step you can take (apart from buying everything organic which can be very costly), is to start avoiding plastic packaging wherever possible.

 Certainly don’t store or heat your food in plastic packaging, especially takeaway containers.
 Don’t use plastic drink bottles – use glass or stainless steel.

 If possible, buy your cosmetics in glass packaging.
-We switched most of the Mukti Organics packaging to miron glass in November 2014 because we believe glass is the best storage vessel for our products.
-Click here to read more about why we chose the special glass we use – biophotonic violet glass or ‘miron’ glass.
+We switched most of the Mukti Organics packaging to miron glass in November 2014 because we believe glass is the best storage vessel for our products plus it can be endlessly up-cycled.

 Your certified organic skincare products are stored safely in our glass packaging and you have the peace of mind that at least one aspect of your life, your skincare products, isn’t being contaminated by potentially dangerous chemicals.